 - Master of Divinity

-- Residential

-- Online

 - Master of Theological Studies

-- Thesis track

-- Non-thesis track

 - Master of Christian Ministry

-- Online
+- Ministry Foundations Certificate

 Graduate Students

 OUR STUDENTS

 Anderson University students come from a wide variety of backgrounds and geographic locations.
 The university is authorized under federal law to enroll nonimmigrant alien students.
 International students enrich the community with their unique points of view and culture.
 Consequently, students find themselves immersed in a cosmopolitan environment alive with opportunities for learning.